issp-center-dev/dsqss/doc/en/pmwa/tutorial/lattgene.rst

      :widths: 1,1,4

      Parameter, type, Remarks
-     D, int, Dimensions
+     D, int, The dimensions
-     L, int, Size of the lattice (specified for each dimension consecutively) B, double, Inverse temperature
+     L, int, The size of the lattice (specified for each dimension consecutively) B, double, The inverse temperature
-     NLdiv, int, Number of divisions of L (divide NLdiv for each dimension) NBdiv, int, Number of divisions of L
+     NLdiv, int, The number of divisions of L (divide NLdiv for each dimension) NBdiv, int, The number of divisions of L
-     NFIELD, int, Type of magnetic field (basically set to 0)
+     NFIELD, int, The type of magnetic field (basically set to 0)

 Examples of use are described below.

-1. One dimensional 8 sites chain, reverse temperature 10.0, definition of lattice file when division number is 1:
+1. One-dimensional 8-sites chain, inverse temperature 10.0, definition of lattice file when division number is 1:

    ``$ lattgene 1 8 10.0 1 1 0``